 Knowing you’ll need additional financial aid or scholarships means it’s all the more important that you stand out as a medical school applicant.
 You can stand out amongst your peers through both the hard (MCAT and GPA) and soft (personal statement and interview) components of your application.

-2 | You Need a Stand Out Narrative
+2 | You Need a Stand-Out Narrative

 It’s important to understand that because schools in D.C. accept candidates regardless of state residency, they have some of the highest numbers of applicants.
-For example, both GM SMHS and Georgetown receive over 15,000 applications a year while only accepting less than 200 students.
+For example, both GM SMHS and Georgetown receive over 15,000 applications a year while only accepting fewer than 200 students.
 Only approximately 1.2% of applicants are accepted to these schools.

-This means you need to be able to stand out from your competition—and the best way to do this is through a cohesive, narrative-driven application.
+This means you need to be able to stand out from your competition, and the best way to do this is through a cohesive, narrative-driven application.

 Schools in D.C. have strong research, advocacy, and global health opportunities.
 If you share these passions and values, how have you demonstrated this in the past?